Skin school, Acne, Anti-aging, Skincare

 When you start tretinoin, it’s best to stop using other active ingredients (other than sunscreen actives, which are especially important now) so you don’t overdo it and irritate your skin.

 If your skin is especially sensitive or dry, you may want to start slowly to ease your skin into the extra-strength skin treatment.
 My derm advised me that tretinoin is still effective if used every other night or even every third night, so if you’re experiencing redness or irritation, step back to alternating nights to give your skin a break.
-Give your face some extra TLC on off nights with a gentle cleanser and a heavy, bland moisturizer.
+Give your face extra TLC on off nights with a gentle cleanser and a heavy, bland moisturizer.

 Morning